The Old Age Security (OAS) pension is one of the main sources of retirement income in Canada.

 Note that unless you meet the 20-year residency requirement, your OAS payments stop after you have been outside of Canada for longer than 6 months. payments are restarted after you return to Canada.

 When your annual income exceeds a certain threshold ($77,580 for the 2019 tax year and July 2020 to June 2021 recovery tax period), you are required to repay back some of your OAS pension.

 When your income exceeds $126,058, you are no longer eligible to receive the OAS pension.
 The threshold increases to $129,075 for the July 2021 to June 2022 recovery tax period.

 The default OAS recovery tax (clawback) applied to your OAS pension depends on when you start collecting.

-For example, if you start receiving OAS pension in January 2020, your 2018 income tax return is used to determine how much OAS is clawed back.
+For example, if you start receiving the OAS pension in January 2021, your 2019 income tax return is used to determine how much OAS is clawed back.

 The reason for this is because the OAS payment calendar runs from July to June of each year.